andrewjshilliday/mfe-sandbox/README.md

 Module Federation managed with Turborepo
 ===============================================

-An example app using Module Federation.
+An example app using Module Federation

 # Installation